bobablue/Web-Scraper-for-Jobs/README.md

-# web-scraper-for-jobs
-Web scraper for jobs
+# Web scraper for jobs
+- Tool for scraping job opportunities from websites’ career page
+- Since each website is unique, separate code written for each specific website